-The seventh season of the Big Bash League is expected to kick-start in December 2017 and the Perth Scorchers will hope they can make it their second title in a row and fourth overall when they take field.
+The seventh season of the Big Bash League will kick-start from December 18, 2017 and the Perth Scorchers will hope they can make it their second title in a row and fourth overall when they take field.

 Going into the sixth edition of the BBL last season, the Perth Scorchers looked like they needed to shrug off a below-par showing in the fifth season and they went two better.
 Having been dispatched in the semi-final in BBL05, they not only won the semi-final this time, they also went on to crush the Sydney Sixers in the final to lift the trophy for a record third time.

 Add that to the fact they have also been runner-up two other times, they will clearly enter BBL|07 as heavy favourites to repeat their showing from the previous year.